wipitalia/uuuf/README.md

 > args: { [key: string]: any };
 > ```

-An object conataining initial data to use for custom component initialization.
+An object containing initial data to use for custom component initialization.
 It's a `JSON.parse` of the attribute `data-args` on the component's element.

 > ```ts
 > css: ObjectTree<CSSClass>;